Social Security Administration (SSA) Data for

 We get internet front-end activity counts from SSA’s Online Medicare Replacement Card Application.
 We capture the transactions when public users access the application.
 We store the transactions nightly in the Electronic Services Operational Data Store (ODS).
 The next day we take the data from the ODS and store it in the Data Warehouse.

 Data Dictionary - Volume of Requests for Internet Medicare Replacement Cards

-Month (by District Office Workload Reporting Month): The reporting month indicates the month the data was produced.
-Reporting months are administratively set reporting periods and do not necessarily correspond exactly to calendar months.
+Month (by District Office Workload Reporting (DOWR) Month): The month the data was produced.
+DOWR reporting months are administratively set reporting periods and do not necessarily correspond exactly to calendar months.

 Internet Social Security Medicare Replacement Card Applications: The number of Medicare replacement card applications submitted via the Internet.

 Comments: Information about a particular month's data collection and/or reporting.

 Satisfaction with Service for SSA Internet Medicare Replacement Cards

 Satisfaction with Service for SSA Internet Medicare Replacement Cards Dataset Index

 Satisfaction with Service for SSA Internet Medicare Replacement Cards Dataset Description